MatricksDeCoder/Quest_Submissions_Flow/README.md

     2. Storage can only be accessed by owner directly, however a collection in storage can allow for anyone to deposit or give us an NFT
 2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources") - Create a destroy function
 3. Brainstorm some extra things we may want to add to this contract.
 Think about what might be problematic with this contract and how we could fix it.

-       - Idea #1: Do we really want everyone to be able to mint an NFT? => No as maybe we want fixed supply or control properties NFT etc so one authorised individuals.
+  Idea #1: Do we really want everyone to be able to mint an NFT? => No as maybe we want fixed supply or control properties NFT etc so one authorised individuals.
 We can grant permissions or give access and or create an admin or minter role

-       -Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
+  Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good? => this is bad as it is resource intensive, can lead to loss of resource and is complex, we need to have a reference to resource so we can read it without taking it out.

 ## Day 4